Lotte-W/Digital-Preservation-Headaches/README.md

 The purpose of anonymously collecting your main headaches in the field of digital preservation is twofold.
 First of all, we are seeking to share knowledge from the community on these issues.
 Others may have faced similar problems, and may already have found suitable solutions.
 Secondly, we are aiming to identify issues which could be addressed through organising working groups.

 Under 'issues', you can see which headaches were already submitted.
 We invite you to respond to headaches for which you have a cure!
 After all, digital preservation is something you should not do in solitude, but together.

+Fill in your own headaches using our Google Form: https://forms.gle/m1ecbpzhqud121KQ9